 - In separate bowls, place cornstarch and slightly beaten eggs.
-Dip chicken into cornstarch then coat in egg mixture.
+Dip chicken into cornstarch then coat in egg mixture then back into the cornstarch.
 I have also found that you can put the chicken pieces in a gallon size bag and shake to coat.

 - Heat canola oil in a large skillet over medium-high heat and cook chicken until browned.
 Place the chicken in a 9 x 13 greased baking dish.